vmware/versatile-data-kit/projects/vdk-plugins/vdk-meta-jobs/README.md

 pip install vdk-meta-jobs
 ```

-Then one would create a single step and define the jobs we want to orchestrate
+Then one would create a single [step](https://github.com/vmware/versatile-data-kit/wiki/dictionary#data-job-step) and
+define the jobs we want to orchestrate:

 ```python
 def run(job_input):